malensek/3RVX/README.md

 Building
 --------
-You can build 3RVX with [Visual Studio 2015](https://www.visualstudio.com/) community edition or higher.
+You can build 3RVX with [Visual Studio](https://www.visualstudio.com/) community edition or higher.
 There are no external dependencies; clone and compile.

 Contributing